 What Is Opioid Tolerance?

-Opioid tolerance builds with time and can accompany or increase the risk for opioid abuse.
+Opioid tolerance builds with time and can accompany or increase the risk for opioid use disorder.
 Opioid tolerance may decrease with time if opioid use is decreased or stopped through weaning or opioid detox.

 At Recovery Guide, our mission is to connect as many individuals struggling with mental health and substance abuse disorders to reputable treatment facilities.